Heatblur-Simulations/f-4e-manual/src/general.rst

 Bit 4

-The system tests the ranging computation by feeding a simulated laser slant range of 2100 ft (±200).
+The system tests the ranging computation by feeding a simulated laser slant range of 2100 ft (plus or minus 200).
 The pilot can confirm this using the Range Indicator readout.

 After about 8 to 14 seconds, the test is finished and either GO or MALF is lit.